JetBrains/kotlin-web-site/pages/docs/reference/compiler-plugins.md

 ## All-open compiler plugin

-Kotlin has classes and their members `final` by default, which makes it inconvenient to use frameworks and libraries such as Spring AOP or Mockito that require classes to be `open`.
+Kotlin has classes and their members `final` by default, which makes it inconvenient to use frameworks and libraries such as Spring AOP that require classes to be `open`.
-The `all-open` compiler plugin fixes this problem and makes classes annotated with a specific annotation and their members open without the explicit `open` keyword.
+The `all-open` compiler plugin adapts Kotlin to the requirements of those frameworks and makes classes annotated with a specific annotation and their members open without the explicit `open` keyword.
 For instance, when you use Spring, you don't need all the classes to be open, but only classes annotated with specific annotations like
 `@Configuration` or `@Service`.
 The `all-open` plugin allows to specify these annotations.

 We provide all-open plugin support both for Gradle and Maven, as well as the IDE integration.
-For Spring you can use the `kotlin-spring` compiler plugin ([see below](compiler-plugins.html#the-kotlin-spring-compiler-plugin)).
+For Spring you can use the `kotlin-spring` compiler plugin ([see below](compiler-plugins.html#kotlin-spring-compiler-plugin)).

 ### How to use all-open plugin